tillgrallert/slides/dh/2022-dot-dh/dot2022-stylometry.md

 ---
 title: "Looking at the iceberg from below the waterline"
 subtitle: "Stylometric authorship attribution for anonymous periodical articles"
+panel: "Computational contributions to the Social and Cultural History of the Islamicate World"
+event: "#DOT2022"
 author:
 	- Till Grallert
 institute: Humboldt-Universität zu Berlin